kotlily/my-react-blog/my-blog-backend/GCP.md

 This will require configuring app.yaml on the source side, then execute this command at the root directory for backend

 `gcloud app deploy`

+#### Make sure to clean-up or disable billing for the project when not in use to ensure $$ is not wasted